toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 Add a button to expand/collapse all splits for the current account register.

+## Add Reset Column Widths Button

+Adds button to reset column widths on in the accounts View menu.

 ## Add Scrollbars to Edit Menu

 Resize the edit menu to fit on the screen and add scrollbars.